Fabian-Gruenbichler/rust/src/doc/reference/src/attributes.md

 ## Tool attributes

-The compiler may allow attributes for external tools where each tool resides in its own namespace in the [tool prelude].
+The compiler may allow attributes for external tools where each tool resides in its own module in the [tool prelude].
 The first segment of the attribute path is the name of the tool, with one or more additional segments whose interpretation is up to the tool.